 These factors indicate the existence of a material uncertainty regarding the ability of the Company to continue as a going concern.
-These consolidated financial statements do not include any adjustments to the classification of recorded asset amounts and classification of liabilities that might be necessary, should the Company be unable to continue as a going concern.
+These condensed consolidated interim financial statements do not include any adjustments to the classification of recorded asset amounts and classification of liabilities that might be necessary, should the Company be unable to continue as a going concern.